 We are all entitled to a public trial.
 The public and the press are also entitled to a public trial in order to ensure that free society is open and subject to inspection.
-The United States Supreme Court decided a public trial case today in Weaver v Massachusetts.
-Because of space issues, the courtroom was closed to everyone, including the mother and minister of the defendant, in order to accommodate all potential jurors.
+In 2017 the United States Supreme Court decided a public trial case where, because of space issues, the courtroom was closed to everyone including the mother and minister of the defendant in order to accommodate all potential jurors.
 Once the jury was selected, the courtroom was reopened.
 Counsel for the defendant at trial failed to object to the closure of the courtroom.

 The Supreme Court held that normally the denial of a public trial is a structural error which does not require that the defendant prove prejudice.
 That means the defendant is not required to prove that his or her trial was fundamentally unfair and would likely result in a different verdict had the error not occurred.